itzAmil/credit-card-fraud-detection/README.md

 **Credit Card Fraud Detection** is a Machine Learning project designed to detect fraudulent credit card transactions using anonymized real-world data.
 The project demonstrates how to handle imbalanced datasets, apply resampling techniques like SMOTE, and evaluate classification models for fraud detection.

-This project showcases a full ML workflow using Scikit-learn and includes model export and manual prediction simulation for further integration or deployment.
+This project showcases a full ML workflow using Scikit-Learn and includes model export and manual prediction simulation for further integration or deployment.

 ---